-- health & safety for conservation practice - conservation methodologies employed for examining and identifying materials - introduction to the deterioration of materials: decay processes and damage factors including natural weathering, biological deterioration, internal and external environments, atmospheric pollution, and physical damage, soiling; understanding the impacts of these factors on artefacts; recognising the effects of damage and decay on artefacts. introduction to cleaning: ethics of cleaning; decision making including extent of cleaning. introduction to repair: the ethics of repair; decision making relating to repair: type and extent of repair introduction to preventive conservation approaches, considerations and decision making. introduction to condition reports, treatment proposals and photographic documentation 3 Assessment BACS1.8 Method of assessment The assessment will require completed practical and written work, a review of log book entries recording the outcome of practical exercises including reflections on treatments employed.
+- health & safety for conservation practice - conservation methodologies employed for examining and identifying materials - introduction to the deterioration of materials: decay processes and damage factors including natural weathering, biological deterioration, internal and external environments, atmospheric pollution, and physical damage, soiling; understanding the impacts of these factors on artefacts; recognising the effects of damage and decay on artefacts. - introduction to cleaning: ethics of cleaning; decision making including extent of cleaning. - introduction to repair: the ethics of repair; decision making relating to repair: type and extent of repair - introduction to preventive conservation approaches, considerations and decision making. - introduction to condition reports, treatment proposals and photographic documentation

+3 Assessment Method of assessment The assessment will require completed practical and written work, a review of log book entries recording the outcome of practical exercises including reflections on treatments employed.
 Submission You should submit: Requirements treated artefacts log books, including evaluation of practical exercises and responses to questionnaires treatment proposals and condition reports (word count guide 750 -1,500 words) Alternative forms of assessment These are the standard requirements for the assessment of this unit.
 Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
 For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs' assessment.

-Date & time The week, date and time of your assessment will be notified in unit briefings and detailed on Moodle.
-Academic good practice Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
+Date & tim е The week, date and time of your assessment will be notified in unit briefings and detailed on Moodle.
+Academ good I Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
 Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
 You must ensure that you acknowledge all sources you have used.
 You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site, while there are also hard copy leaflets on Referencing available in the library.
-Marking Criteria Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: PASS 1 g 6 There is consistent and strong evidence with outstanding examples that demonstrate

-70-84% There is substantial and strong evidence with excellent examples that demonstrate 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate ω {rd} 40-49% There is adequate evidence with some sound examples that demonstrate Τ. 35-39% There is inadequate evidence, with some examples of potential to demonstrate FAIL 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Feedback Written and verbal feedback will be provided within 20 term-time days of the summative assessment.
+Markin g Cr iteri а Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 1 st 85-100% There is consistent and strong evidence with outstanding examples that demonstrate how well the learning outcomes have been met.
+70-84% There is substantial and strong evidence with excellent examples that demonstrate how well the learning outcomes have been met PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate how well the learning outcomes have been met. - 2.2 50-59% There is consistent evidence with some good examples that demonstrate how well the learning outcomes have been met. - 3grd 40-49% There is adequate evidence with some sound examples that demonstrate how well the learning outcomes have been met. - 35-39% There is inadequate evidence, with some examples of potential to demonstrate how well the learning outcomes have been met.
+T-34% 1-34% There is inadequate evidence to demonstrate how well the learning outcomes have been met.
+0% No work submitted to demonstrate how well the learning outcomes have been met.
+Feedba ck Written and verbal feedback will be provided within 20 working days of the summative assessment.

+Conservation Theory

-Conservation Theory & Practice One
+& Practice One